CreepyCre/_Lib/src/ModConfigApi/ConfigBuilder.md

 :method:anchor:`wrap`: <br>
 <span class="indent">
 Wraps a scene in a WrappedControlConfigNode where :param:`root_node` is the scene root and :param:`target_node` is where new child nodes will be appended by the ConfigBuilder.
 The wrapped scenes config nodes will be saved into the category :param:`save_entry`.
-Setting :param:`save_entry` to null flattens the node.
+Setting :param:`save_entry` to "" flattens the node.
 </span>

 :method:anchor:`extend`: <br>